Druidry (modern): Ceremonies

 In the British Isles, Druid group rituals often involve the participants standing in a circle and begin with a "calling of the quarters", in which a participant draws a circle in the air in a deosil direction to hail the north, south, east, and west, marking out the space in which the ceremony will take place.
 Libations may be poured onto the ground while a chalice of drink is passed around the assembled participants, again in a deosil direction.
 Food, often in the form of bread or cake, is also passed around the Druids and consumed.
 This may be followed by a period of meditation among those assembled.
 A form of earth energy is then visualised, with participants believing that it is sent for a designated healing purpose.
 This may be designed to help the victims of a particular event, such as a war or an epidemic, or it might be directed to assist individuals known to the group who are ill or requiring emotional support.
 After the end of the ceremony, the Druids may remain together to take part in a meal, or visit a nearby pub.

 There is no specific dress code for ritual within the Druidic movement; some participants wear ordinary clothes, others wear robes.
 Some groups favour earth-coloured robes, believing that this links them to the natural world and that it aids them in traveling unnoticed when going about at night.
-"Celtish" language is often employed during ceremonies, as are quotations and material from the Carmina Gadelica.
+Celtic languages are often employed during ceremonies, as are quotations and material from the Carmina Gadelica.
 Most use some form of Morganwg's Gorsedd Prayer.